tinuzz/traxx/README.md

 Known limitation: it cannot create a new ID3 tag, so saving the MD5 hash to a file that doesn't already have a tag will fail.

+* mp3hash_all

+	usage: mp3hash_all [-h] directory

+	mp3hash_all - recursively traverse a directory, hashing all found mp3s and store the hash in the ID3 tag of the file

+	positional arguments:
+		directory   the directory to scan for mp3s

+	optional arguments:
+		-h, --help  show this help message and exit